Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Formalism

-Here $a_j^{\dag}$ and $a_j$ are, respectively, the creation and annihilation operators of a deuteron in the state $\ket{j}$.
-For ease of presentation, the labels $i, j$ refer to a fixed value of $n$ and $l$, which represents a mode.
-For instance, $j = 0$ is the 0s mode (with $n=0$ and $l = 0$), $j = 1$, the 0d mode etc. There are several ways of mapping $a_j^{\dag}$, $a_j$ to the qubit Pauli operators.
-The most straightforward is the Jordan-Wigner (JW) transformation.
-The number of qubits required here is the same as the number of modes considered in the quantum system.
-The mapping is defined as

-Here, $X_j$, $Y_j$, $Z_j$ are the Pauli operators that act on the $j^{\rm th}$ qubit's space.
-The product of $Z_k$s in Eqs.~(\ref{eq:aj_dag}) and~(\ref{eq:aj}) ensures antisymmetry under exchange of the fermionic wavefunction.
-This factor is irrelevant for the one-body case and therefore, $\prod_{k< j} Z_k = \mathbbm{1}$.
-The truncated HO basis is mapped to the multiqubit basis denoted by $\{\ket{q_0, q_1, q_2, \ldots q_{2N-1}}\}$, with $N = n_{\text{max}} + 1$.
-Here, $q_i$ is the $i^{\rm th}$ qubit (mode that is either 1 or 0).
-The suffix 2 in the definition of the basis ket is due to the fact that for each $n$ there are two values of $l$, namely, 0 and 2.
-For the four qubit case, $N = 2$, if the 0s state is occupied, then this is mapped to the multiqubit state $\ket{1000}$.
+Here $a_j^{\dag}$, $a_j$ are the creation and annihilation operators of a deuteron in the HO basis $\{\ket{j}\}$.
+Each of the labels $i$ and $j$ denotes specific values of both $n$ and $l$, i.e., a mode.
+Using the Jordan-Wigner (JW) transformation~\cite{jordan1928paulische}, each mode $j$ can be mapped onto a qubit with occupation number $q_j$, as follows.
+Since Eq.~(\ref{hamiltonian}) is a one-body Hamiltonian, the JW mapping simplifies to $ a_j^{\dag}=\tfrac{1}{2}(X_j-iY_j)$, and $a_j=\tfrac{1}{2}(X_j+iY_j)$, with $X_j$ and $Y_j$ being the Pauli operators that act on the $j^{\rm th}$ qubit's space.
+The truncated HO basis is mapped onto the multiqubit basis denoted by $\{\ket{q_0, q_1, q_2, \ldots q_{2N-1}}\}$, with $N = n_{\text{max}} + 1$ and the occupation number $q_j =$ 1 or 0.
+For instance, in the four qubit case ($N = 2$), if the 0s state is occupied, this is mapped to the multiqubit state $\ket{1000}$.
 Similarly, if the 1s state is occupied, this is a multiqubit $\ket{0100}$.
-On the other hand, if the 0d or the 1d state is occupied, the multiqubit state is $\ket{0010}$ or $\ket{0001}$ respectively.
-It has been established in the literature that the JW mapping does not efficiently utilize the entire qubit Hilbert space.
-Other mappings such as the Bravyi-Kitaev or the gray code encoding effectively reduce the number of qubits required to map a given basis state~\cite{Seeley2012, Matteo2021, Siwach2021}.
-For our purposes however, the JW mapping suffices.
+If the 0d or the 1d state is occupied, the multiqubit state is $\ket{0010}$ or $\ket{0001}$ respectively.
+It has been established in the literature that the JW mapping does not efficiently utilize the entire qubit Hilbert space, and that other mappings such as the Bravyi-Kitaev or the gray code encoding, do so more effectively~\cite{Seeley2012, Matteo2021, Siwach2021}.
+For our present purposes however, we have verified that the JW mapping suffices.